Program Overview

 The biggest difference between a student and professional is their skill level at practicing.
 The art of practicing is my primary focus with every student at Oberlin.
 That way, rather than being limited to my ideal concept of playing, the student can achieve their own ideal style of playing.

-Drew Pattison, Assistant Professor of Bassoon
+Drew Pattison, Associate Professor of Bassoon

 Bassoon News